-- ➤ Lifestyle Behaviour Assessment: You may be asked to answer questionnaires pertaining to your habitual physical activity levels, eating behaviours, cognitive reserve, sleep-wake habits and socialisation.
-These questionnaires are expected to take 1 hour to complete. - ➤ E-Health Assessment: You may be asked to complete a questionnaire pertaining to your ability to use a computer.
-This questionnaire is expected to take 10 minutes and will be used to guide the dissemination of the intervention and assess its efficacy. - ➤ Cardiopulmonary Exercise Test: A requirement of this study is to undertake a cardiopulmonary exercise test to evaluate your fitness level.
-This assessment is needed to determine whether it is safe for you to engage in this intervention.
-This assessment will involve you performing submaximal aerobic exercise until exhaustion on a stationary bicycle or treadmill (dependent on functional capacity).
-The information obtained from this test will also enable the exercise component of the intervention to be tailored to your exercise capacity. - ➤ Biological Assessment: You may be asked to provide a saliva sample by passively drooling into a special collection tube at baseline and following the intervention and washout periods to collect your genetic material (DNA and RNA).
+➤ Lifestyle Behaviour Assessment: You may be asked to answer questionnaires pertaining to your habitual physical activity levels, cognitive abilities, sleep-and wake habits and social activities.
+These questionnaires are expected to take 1 hour to complete.

+➤ Biological Assessment: You may be asked to provide a saliva sample by passively drooling into a special collection tube at baseline and following the intervention and washout periods to collect your genetic material (DNA and RNA).
 We will provide you with a reply-paid envelope to send the sample back to the study investigators via post.
 The specialised tubes ensure that the sample remains viable for one month at room temperature.
 Saliva samples are being collected for genomic (genetic) analyses.
 This will enable us to investigate the biological factors that may determine whether an individual will respond or not respond to a therapy.
 Furthermore, provided that you are happy for us to retain your samples, your samples will also be stored for future genomic analyses.
 However, this is entirely voluntary and you may refuse to provide saliva samples for future, as yet undetermined research.
 You also have options regarding how your samples are treated and stored- these options are listed in the consent form at the end of this document.
 Further information about saliva sample collection and storage is provided later in this information letter.

-As part of this study, we would like to contact your treating physician to access your clinical information.
-Your clinical information is vital in allowing us to better interpret the results of the interventions.
+As part of this study, we would like to contact your treating physician to access your medical information.
+This information is important when interpreting the results of the interventions.